 Part I of the proposed order prohibits the company from making misrepresentations about its membership in any privacy or security program sponsored by the government or any other self-regulatory or standardsetting organization, including, but not limited to, the EU-U.S. Privacy Shield framework and the Swiss-U.S. Privacy Shield framework.
-Because the company had a certification that had lapsed, Part II requires the company to comply with the Privacy Shield requirement to continue to protect, on a going forward basis, personal information it had received while in the program, or return or delete the information.

-Parts III through VII of the proposed order are reporting and compliance provisions.
-Part III requires acknowledgement of the order and dissemination of the order now and in the future to persons with responsibilities relating to the subject matter of the order.
-Part IV ensures notification to the FTC of changes in corporate status and mandates that the company submit an initial compliance report to the FTC.
-Part V requires the company to retain documents relating to its compliance with the order for a five-year period.
+Parts II through V of the proposed order are reporting and compliance provisions.
+Part II requires acknowledgement of the order and dissemination of the order now and in the future to persons with responsibilities relating to the subject matter of the order.
+Part III ensures notification to the FTC of changes in corporate status and mandates that the company submit an initial compliance report to the FTC.
+Part IV requires the company to create certain documents relating to its compliance with the order for ten (10) years and to retain those documents for a five-year period.
+Part V mandates that the company make available to the FTC information or subsequent compliance reports, as requested.

-Part VI mandates that the company make available to the FTC information or subsequent compliance reports, as requested.
-Part VII is a provision "sunsetting" the order after twenty (20) years, with certain exceptions.
+Part VI is a provision "sun-setting" the order after twenty (20) years, with certain exceptions.

-The purpose of this analysis is to facilitate public comment on the proposed order.
-It is not intended to constitute an official interpretation of the proposed complaint or order or to modify the order's terms in any way.
+The purpose of this analysis is to aid public comment on the proposed order.
+It is not intended to constitute an official interpretation of the complaint or proposed order, or to modify in any way the proposed order's terms.

-By direction of the Commission, Commissioner Wilson not participating.
-Donald S. Clark,
+By direction of the Commission.

-Secretary.
+April J. Tabor,

+Acting Secretary.
 [FR Doc.
-2018-21947 Filed 10-9-18; 8:45 am] ${\tt BILLING\ CODE\ 6750-01-P}$
+2019-19392 Filed 9-6-19; 8:45 am] BILLING CODE 6750-01-P